ubuntu/ubuntu-desktop-documentation/docs/reference/accessibility/assistive-solutions.md

 eSpeak is a speech synthesizer that supports English. eSpeak can be used as a standalalone tool or as a backend component for screen readers, see [eSpeak website](https://espeak.sourceforge.net/)

-### Festival

-Festival is a speech synthesiser that supports multiple languages.
-Festival an be used as a standalalone tool or as a backend component for screen readers.
-It is developed by the Centre for Speech Technology Research at the University of Edinburgh.
-For mor information, see [Festival website](http://www.cstr.ed.ac.uk/projects/festival/).

 ### Speech dispatcher

 Speech dispatcher is a device-independent high-level interface for speech synthesis.
 It can be used by other software and hardware speech synthesizers as backend, see [Speech Dispatcher website](https://freebsoft.org/speechd).